FinnAppel/Ptero-to-Pelican-Migration-Script/README.md

 - Creates a **backup** of your current Pterodactyl installation to allow recovery in case of issues.
 - Streamlined migration process to get you up and running with Pelican Panel quickly.

-## Prerequisites
-1. A working Pterodactyl installation.
-2. Administrative access to your server.
-3. Basic knowledge of server management.

 ## Installation

 ```bash